 Equivalent Dwelling Unit calculated from data where the usage in the account was relatively cor period analyzed.
 In cases where one usage values was an outlier from the remaining two, the remaining two was calculated.
 Residential tab shows the accounts that were used in the calcu Equivalent Dwelling Unit (EDU).
-EDU calculation for remaining account types were calculated Average Usage of account/average single family residential use = EDU of the account in quest Hotel usage was calculated as a summary of all accounts for the period in question.
+EDU calculation for remaining account types were calculated Average Usage of account/average single family residential use = EDU of the account in question.